annagornyitzki/ucsb-islavista-arrest-heatmap/README.md

 1. **Tool Used:** [Tabula](https://tabula.technology/)
 2. **Steps:**
    - Download the PDF from [UCSB Police Department's Daily Crime and Fire Log](https://www.police.ucsb.edu/sites/default/files/UCSB_Crime_Fire_Log.pdf) containing the tabular data.
-   - Open Tabula and upload the PDF.
-   - Select the table(s) to extract.
-   - Export the selected table(s) to a CSV file.
-   - Save the CSV file for further processing.

 **You can skip these steps and access the CSV in [Data folder](https://github.com/annagornyitzki/ucsb-islavista-arrest-heatmap/tree/main/Data)**